thecodingdoc/neep/README.md

 sh test.sh
 ```

-The output listed in "test\_output.txt" should be nearly identical to that in "correct\_test\_output.txt".
-Only the P-VALUE and FDR columns should be different.
-These two columns are subject to changes from the null distribution bootstrapping procedure.
-For rows with tied adjusted NEEP p-values, their order might be different.
+This command will execute NEEP on test data and produce ``test_output.txt``.
+It will check that the survival calls made for genes with low p-value are in
+the same direction (high or low expression having increased survival) are
+the same between the baseline run (``correct_ouput.txt``) and the test run.

-For preprocessing data before NEEP, any transformation which does not alter the expression order of patients for individual molecular objects will not effect NEEP results.
+For preprocessing data before NEEP, any transformation which does not alter the expression order of patients for individual molecular objects will not affect NEEP results.
 For example, log-transformation is not required but not prohibited.
 The test data was generated and modified from the lung cancer (LUAD) dataset from the TCGA portal (https://portal.gdc.cancer.gov/).
 The test data should not be used for downstream biological analyses.

 ## Usage